MPhillips55/League_of_Legends_EDA/README.md

 # League_of_Legends_EDA
 ### Exploration of League of Legends game data from Kaggle

-Initial upload for an exploration of this dataset.
+### WIP

-Available from Kaggle here: https://www.kaggle.com/chuckephron/leagueoflegends
+Dataset available from Kaggle here: https://www.kaggle.com/chuckephron/leagueoflegends